mdb/mdb.github.io/content/blog/2023-08-06-using-tfmigrate-to-codify-and-automate-terraform-state-migrations.md

 ## Problem

 The `terraform` CLI exposes a suite of [state commands](https://developer.hashicorp.com/terraform/cli/commands/state) for advanced state management.
-However, these commands often require engineers to employ error-prone, manual, and ad hoc invocations of the `terraform` CLI out-of-band of CI/CD and code review.
+However, these commands often require that engineers employ error-prone, manual, and ad hoc invocations of the `terraform` CLI out-of-band of CI/CD and code review.

 How can we automate the migration of a Terraform-managed resource from